APPLICATION AND PREPARATION

 I have taken graduate courses elsewhere.
 What are the rules for transferring credit?

 The graduate school allows students to transfer up to 25% of the curriculum for qualifying graduate courses from other institutions.
 It is important that you contact us by email to determine which of your courses qualify.
-We will require details such as a syllabus, information about the textbooks that were used, etc. Only courses that are legitimate graduate level and have not been used to satisfy requirements for a previous degree are available to transfer.
+We will require details such as a syllabus, information about the textbooks that were used, etc. Only courses that are legitimately graduate level, as indicated by the corresponding school bulletin, and have not been used to satisfy requirements for a previous degree are available to transfer.

 There is a course at another university in the Washington DC area that I would like to take.
 Can I do this?